gethee2anunnery/csv-converter/README.md

-## 1. Run pip to get dependencies.
+## First, run pip to get dependencies.
-## From the top-level directory, run like so:
+## Then, from the top-level directory, run the script like so:

 python solution.py --filename=data.csv --rollup=True